-5. Risks and Uncertainties
+6. Risks and Uncertainties

-5.1.
-It is important that the Council has an up-to-date Corporate Enforcement Policy which accurately reflects the approach taken to enforcement corporately and links with the area specific enforcement Plans produced by the various service areas who have enforcement responsibilities and powers within the Council.
-It is important that the Council reviews the policy regularly to ensure it is still fit for purpose and aligns with the corporate aims of the authority.
+It is important that the Council has an up-to-date Corporate Enforcement Policy which accurately reflects the approach taken to enforcement corporately and links with the area specific enforcement protocols/policies produced by the various service areas who have enforcement responsibilities and powers within the Council.
+It is important that the Council reviews the Policy regularly to ensure it is still fit for purpose and aligns with the corporate priorities of the authority.

-6. Implications
+7. Implications

-6.1.
+7.1.
 Financial Implications

-There are no financial implications.
+There are no financial implications resulting from the recommendations in this report.

-6.2.
+7.2.
 Legal Implications

-- Section 21 of the Regulatory Reform Act 2006 requires the Council to have regard to the way it carries out regulatory functions and to do so in a way which is transparent, accountable, proportionate, consistent and targeted at cases where action is needed. - Section 22 of the Regulatory Reform Act 2006 requires the Council to have regard to the Regulators' Code in determining any general policies or principles by reference to which we exercise regulatory functions.
+- 7.2.1 Section 21 of the Regulatory Reform Act 2006 requires the Council to have regard to the way it carries out regulatory functions and to do so in a way which is transparent, accountable, proportionate, consistent, and targeted at cases where action is needed. - 7.2.2 Section 22 of the Regulatory Reform Act 2006 requires the Council to have regard to the Regulators' Code in determining any general policies or principles by reference to which we exercise regulatory functions.

-6.3.
+7.3.
 Equalities Implications

-An Equality Impact Assessment has been completed as part of the review of the policy - see Appendix 2.
+An Equality Impact Assessment has been completed as part of the review of the Policy - see Appendix Two.

-6.4.
+7.4.
 Section 17 of the Crime and Disorder Act 1998 Implications

-Enforcement action taken under this policy can impact positively on public safety, this is therefore one of the key issues which is borne in mind when reviewing this policy.
+Enforcement action taken under this Policy can impact positively on public safety, this is therefore one of the key issues which is borne in mind when reviewing this Policy.

-7. Link to Corporate Priorities
+8. Link to Corporate Priorities

 Quality of Life Fair and effective enforcement is essential for the protection of the individual and the community as a whole.
-Efficient Services This policy sets out the powers available to the Borough Council and the criteria which are applied when decisions are made around the utilisation of these powers; keeping residents informed and involved in our decision making.
+Efficient Services This Policy sets out the powers available to the Borough Council and the criteria which are applied when decisions are made around the utilisation of these powers; keeping residents informed and involved in our decision making.
 Sustainable Growth Fair and effective enforcement allows sustainable growth to occur; whilst at the same time ensuring that growth can be regulated appropriately where necessary.
 The Environment Fair and effective enforcement can be used as a tool to protect and enhance both the natural and built environment.